m0oncatcher/Tiny-Item-Animations/README.md

 ## Installation

-Grab the mod from [CurseForge](https://www.curseforge.com/minecraft/mc-mods/tiny-item-animations) or [Modrinth](https://modrinth.com/mod/tiny-item-animations).
+Grab the mod from [Modrinth](https://modrinth.com/mod/tiny-item-animations).

+You are not allowed to re-upload this mod to any platform without explicit permission.

 ## Issues